Leonardo-Boss/suckless-site/tools.suckless.org/slock/patches/capscolor.md

 Description
 -----------

 Introduces an additional color to indicate the state of Caps Lock.
-Not compatible with the [failcolor](./failcolor) patch.
 Written against HEAD at a31b919, but should apply to 1.2.

 Download
 --------